History of the Digital Archives Program

-The Utah State Archives has provided scanned images of sample records and documents online since at least 1999.
+The Utah State Archives and Records Service has provided scanned images of sample records and documents online since at least 1999.
 With the widespread increase of all types of information online, it was clear that a more comprehensive program was needed.
-Former Governor Michael Leavitt provided one impetus upon leaving office in 2003, with his strong ideas of making large portions of the records from his administration available online for public viewing.
-Some funding was soon provided to enable almost immediate processing of some Leavitt records.
-Newly appointed division director Patricia Smith-Mansfield brought extensive experience with the CONTENTdm™ digital content management system from work at the Utah State Historical Society.
+Former Governor Michael Leavitt provided one impetus upon leaving office in 2003, with his intention to make large portions of the records from his administration available online for public viewing.
+Initial funding enabled processing of some Leavitt records.
+Newly appointed division director Patricia Smith-Mansfield brought extensive experience with the CONTENTdm™ digital content management system from the Utah State Historical Society.
 Test scans of press releases were posted with the University of Utah's Marriott Library Digital Collections (which also hosted the digital collections of the Historical Society) in 2004.
 During 2005, processing and some scanning continued as personnel time was made available.
 Equipment was tested (and sometimes rejected), and over 800 video tapes were recorded on DVDs.

 In the 2005 General Session of the Utah State Legislature, a one-time appropriation (HB 301) was approved for Preservation Services intended primarily for digitization.
 That funding was used for purchasing a microfilm roll scanner, a license for CONTENTdm™, and server storage space.
 In other words, the tools to let us increase the volume of digitization and making the digital images available online more quickly.
 As things do, it took some time to finish planning such large purchases.
 The CONTENTdm™ system was made available in June 2006 and testing began immediately.
 We had planned all along to use the "compound object" feature to properly tie different levels of records together, such as documents inside of folders, or to make sure that Page 2 of a letter came right after Page 1.
 However, much correspondence with technical support made it clear that we were using this feature to its fullest extent and some trial and error was to be expected.